dickchainy/dickchainy.github.io/index.md

 ---
 Hello, crypto enthusiasts, I'm Dick Chainy.

-My projects live in the intersection between male anatomy and the blockchain.
+My current projects live in the intersection between male anatomy and the blockchain.

 Hence my name, a reference to an infinite chain of dicks connected to each other through blockchain technology.